 Gluten-free waffles”¦ Let’s go!
 I’ve been working to create a really delicious gluten-free waffle and here I’ve married it with Icelandic Provisions Blueberry Bilberry Skyr.
 Well…it’s kind of a masterpiece – crunchy on the outside, delicious on the inside and loaded with Icelandic Provisions Skyr.

 I’m delighted to be sponsored by Icelandic Provisions.
 I absolutely love working with their Skyr, which is a cultured dairy product rooted in Iceland.
 Skyr has been a provision of Icelanders for nearly 1,000 years.
 The original cultures Icelandic Provisions use to make their Skyr impart a rich, creamy flavor, whereas yogurt cultures provide a sour, tart taste.
 It’s also much thicker and more densely concentrated than yogurt.

-- 2 cups gluten-free flour (my favorites are CUP4CUP and Bob’s Red Mill 1to1)
+- 2 cups gluten-free flour (my favorite is King Arthur)

 - 4 Tablespoons coconut sugar

 - 1/2 teaspoon baking powder

 - 4 packages Blueberry Bilberry Icelandic Provisions Skyr

 - 1/4 cup chopped pecans (optional)

 In a small pan over medium-low heat, warm the maple syrup and stir in the optional pecans.
 Turn the heat down to low to keep warm until ready to serve.